Wednesday, April 17, 2024

 However, as an atheist, she didn't understand the dynamic of being empowered to love others when we know we are fully loved.

 She interpreted altruism as a giving away of - or others taking from us - our dignity and not an expression of the dignity we derive from God, the eternal overflowing fountain of love.
-She saw altruism only as others taking from us by force vs our freely and willingly giving to others out of our fullness of receiving all things from our Creator.
+She saw altruism only as others taking from us by force vs our freely, gladly, and willingly giving to others out of our fullness of receiving all things from our Creator.
 A subtle but vital distinction.

 This distinguishes God's Kingdom from communism.
 This also reveals how the progressive side of the church is unwittingly sympathetic to communism, which is vastly different from advancing God's kingdom.